psychocodermonkey/HandheldCardSync/README.md

 ## Configuration

 Configuration settings are managed through a file named `cardSync.conf`.
-Ensure this file is correctly formatted according to the documentation provided in the script or within the `cardSYnc.conf` file itself.
+Ensure this file is correctly formatted according to the documentation provided in the script or within the `cardSync.conf` file itself.
 Refer to the comments within the configuration for more detailed information.

 ### Example Configuration File (`cardSync.conf`)